Targeted Poverty Alleviation

 Pingya, a township in Gansu province.
 Part of the township's population was resettled as part of poverty alleviation efforts.

 The concept of Targeted Poverty Alleviation (精准扶贫) was first raised by Xi Jinping, General Secretary of the Chinese Communist Party (CCP), to combat poverty in China.
+In 2020, China eliminated absolute poverty, as defined by the World Bank criteria.

 Targeted poverty alleviation plays into China's poverty alleviation strategy, and is to contribute to the Party's century goal of "comprehensively building a "moderately prosperous society" that is the first objective of Xi Jinping's agenda of the Four Comprehensives.
 In his speeches, Xi Jinping emphasizes that without solving the poverty problem in rural areas, China cannot become a moderately prosperous society.

 The Targeted Poverty Alleviation Strategy was officially adopted by the Chinese government in 2014.
 Chinese premier, Li Keqiang, said in his government report in March 2014, "local governments need to merge poverty alleviation resources….and take targeted measures to ensure that assistance reaches poverty-stricken villages and households."

-China's poverty line
+Background

+From 2002 to 2012, the administration of Hu Jintao and Wen Jiabao introduced poverty alleviation measures via direct cash transfers to poorer regions and poorer people.
+Cash transfers were directed by the central government with eligibility determined by provincial or city/county level governments.
+Poor regions were defined based on GDP per capita, income per capita, and local government revenue per capita.
+Poor people were defined by household income per capita and employability.

 In November 2011, then Chinese Premier Wen Jiabao announced that China was raising the poverty line from RMB 1274 to 2300 (per capita net income).
 More than 128 million Chinese were living under that line, which meant they could only spend 1 US dollar per day.

 The World Bank's international poverty line was $1.90 US dollars per person, per day in 2011 purchasing power parity (PPP).

 In 2015, the central government of China revised the poverty line, ruling that people with an annual income of less than 2800 RMB (400 US dollars per year or 1,10 US dollars per day) were in absolute poverty.